• 0091-22-66157017

 Stress Corrosion Cracking

-Zeron 100 has excellent resistance to stress corrosion cracking (SCC) in both chloride environments, and process environments containing H2S and CO2.
+Stress corrosion cracking (SCC) resistance is high in chloride and H2S/CO2 environments, this is what gets Zeron 100 onto sour-service projects (SCC) in both chloride environments, and process environments containing H2S and CO2.
 Zeron 100 is listed in ISO 15156 / NACE MR0175 part 3 as being suitable in sour service at 0.2 bar partial pressure of H2S.
 In brines with lower chloride contents Zeron 100 can tolerate much higher pressures of H2S, as shown in Figure 4.
 As the pH, at temperature and pressure, increases, so does the resistance to sulfide SCC (Figure 4).

 Limits of use for Zeron 100 in brines containing H2S